 The members of the coaching staff (including the manager) can make one mound visit per pitcher per inning without needing to remove the pitcher from the game.
 If the same pitcher is visited twice in one inning, the pitcher must be removed from the contest.
 These mound visits are limited to 30 seconds, starting when the manager or coach has exited the dugout and been granted time by the umpire.
 The mound visit is considered to be concluded once the manager or coach leaves the 18-foot circle surrounding the pitching rubber, though they are permitted to temporarily leave that area to notify the umpire of a substitution.
 In that case, the manager or coach can then return to the mound without it being counted as two mound visits.

-Mound visits are limited to six per team per nine innings, with teams receiving an additional visit for every extra inning played.
+Mound visits are limited to five per team per nine innings, with teams receiving an additional visit for every extra inning played.
 Any manager, coach or player visit to the mound counts as a mound visit under this rule, though visits to the mound to clean cleats in rainy weather, to check on a potential injury or after the announcement of an offensive substitution are excepted.
 Normal communication between a player and pitcher that doesn't require either to vacate his position on the field doesn't count as a visit.
 If a team is out of visits, the umpire will have discretion to grant a brief visit at the catcher's request if a cross-up has occurred between the pitcher and catcher.

 History of the rule